-Daily there are a number of stalls selling fresh veg, fish, flowers, jewellery and a few others including a hamburger and snacks diner during the winter months and during the summer he switches to a juice bar selling ice cold shakes and more.
+Daily some stalls are selling fresh veg, fish, flowers, jewellery and a few others including a hamburger and snacks diner during the winter months and the summer, he switches to a juice bar selling cold shakes and more.

-Saturday's the organic farmers market takes place, all produce is free range / home grown / home made or organic.
+Saturday's the organic farmers market takes place.
+All the produce is free range/home grown / home made or organic.
 Great bread stalls and fresh juices as well as many other stalls

 Sundays (May - Oct)

-Small version of the Waterlooplein market. because Waterlooplein is not open Sundays many of the stalls set up on Nieuwmarkt, Some good items and a few bargains to be had.
+A small version of the Waterlooplein market.
+Because Waterlooplein is not open Sundays many of the stalls set up on Nieuwmarkt, Some good items and a few bargains to be had.

 Monthly (May - Oct)

-Record and cd fair . around 50 stalls selling every type of music on every format.
+Record and Cd fair.
+Around 50 stalls selling every type of music in every format.

-if your looking for that golden oldie you never know.
+If you're looking for that golden oldie, you never know.
 1000's of 45's also on sale.